artilatw/docs/pac6070/software_guide.md

 ```
 ## Configure Time and Date
 ### System Time
 PAC-6070 supports `timedatectl` command to manage the Linux system time.
-By Default, the system time is synchronized by NTP server.
+By Default, the system time is synchronized with anNTP server.

 ```
 root@pac6070:~# timedatectl